Our Goal: Improve Breast Cancer Screening

 May 22, 2019

-Dr. Susan Love Research Foundation and xtLytics LLC have joined forces to develop an innovative breast imaging tool that uses deep-learning models and low-resolution breast ultrasound imaging technology, to triage palpable breast lumps and ensure that women with suspicious lesions get seen expeditiously.
+Dr. Susan Love Foundation for Breast Cancer Research and xtLytics LLC have joined forces to develop an innovative breast imaging tool that uses deep-learning models and low-resolution breast ultrasound imaging technology, to triage palpable breast lumps and ensure that women with suspicious lesions get seen expeditiously.

 Breast cancer is the leading cause of cancer deaths among women worldwide.
 In low- and middle-income countries, it is primarily a disease of young women.
 Many of these countries do not have the trained radiologists and other medical professionals or the diagnostics tools necessary to provide women with screening.
 As a result, most women will feel a lump and then wait months and travel long distances before they have the lump examined by a health care provider.

-In 2016, the National Cancer Institute awarded a $3 million grant to Dr. Susan Love Research Foundation to continue development of a technology aimed at addressing this serious issue for women’s health.
+In 2016, the National Cancer Institute awarded a $3 million grant to Dr. Susan Love Foundation for Breast Cancer Research to continue development of a technology aimed at addressing this serious issue for women’s health.
 The $3 million Phase II award came after a successful $1 million Phase I award.

 A Dana Farber Cancer Institute study found that more than 80 percent of breast lumps are found to be benign.
 A low-cost, portable and easy to use handheld ultrasound device powered by an AI enabled mobile app that can be brought to women in their communities and used by non-radiologist health care workers to triage these breast lumps has the potential to transform long waits for breast cancer diagnosis.
 It will also ensure only those women who are likely to a cancerous lump travel to local hospitals for additional tests.